Month 2: Embrace Imperfection

 Intuitive Art

 Creating intuitively can help you connect more fully with yourself.
 It can help you process your own thoughts and feelings, not to mention it is a very relaxing way to create.
+Creating intuitive art is a great way to embrace imperfection.

 “Creativity requires the courage to let go of certainties.”